Steve Guppy: Club career

 Guppy was spotted playing for his local team, Colden Common and offered a chance with Southampton in March 1989.
-He made a handful of appearances in the Saints reserves at the end of the 1988–89 season (but failed to break into the first team) before moving to Jim Kelman's Wycombe Wanderers in September 1989.
+He made a handful of appearances in the Saints reserves at the end of the 1988–89 season (but failed to break into the first-team) before moving to Jim Kelman's Wycombe Wanderers in September 1989.
 He turned professional with Wycombe in 1992, at the age of 23.
-Prior to turning professional he worked on building sites.
+Before turning professional he worked on building sites.

-At Wycombe, he first teamed up with newly appointed Martin O'Neill and helped take them into the Football League as Conference champions in 1992–93 as well as completing the non-league double by winning the FA Trophy.
-He was a virtual ever-present in Wycombe's debut 1993–94 season in the Football League at the end of which they secured promotion to Second Division via the play-offs.
+At Wycombe, he first teamed up with newly appointed Martin O'Neill.
+He helped take them into the Football League as Conference champions in 1992–93 as well as completing the non-League double by winning the FA Trophy.
+He was a virtual ever-present in Wycombe's debut 1993–94 season in the Football League, at the end of which they secured promotion to Second Division via the play-offs.

 In August 1994, he was signed by Kevin Keegan's Newcastle United for a fee of £150,000.
-He made one first team appearance as a substitute in the League Cup in Newcastle's 2–0 defeat of Manchester United.
+He made one first-team appearance as a substitute in the League Cup in Newcastle's 2–0 defeat of Manchester United.
 He subsequently moved on to Port Vale in November 1994 for £225,000.
 He later recalled seeing a local newspaper headline "Vale sign Premiership star' and I thought 'Great!
-Who else have they signed?’ but of course the headline was about me.
-I thought – but I’ve only played a handful of games in the Premiership I'm hardly a star!"
-Vale was a step down, but another top manager – in the form of John Rudge, helped him focus on being a first team performer again.
-He played in the 1996 Anglo-Italian Cup Final, as Vale lost 5–2 to Genoa.
-In nearly three seasons at the then First Division club he became a firm fan favourite and is now classed a club legend after his memorable performances on the left wing.
+Who else have they signed?' but of course the headline was about me.
+I thought – but I've only played a handful of games in the Premiership I'm hardly a star!"
+Vale was a step down, but another top manager – in the form of John Rudge, helped him focus on being a first-team performer again.
+Two days after signing for the club, on 26 November, Guppy made his debut in a 2–1 win over Millwall, where he collected assists for both goals.
+He played in the 1996 Anglo-Italian Cup final, as Vale lost 5–2 to Genoa.
+In nearly three seasons at the then First Division club, he became a fan favourite and a club legend after his memorable performances on the left wing.

-In February 1997 he was tracked down by his former boss Martin O'Neill, who paid £850,000 to take him to Premier League club Leicester City for the first time.
-He was cup-tied for their victory in the 1997 Football League Cup Final.
-It was in his first spell with the Foxes that he was most successful, playing in over 140 matches under O'Neill.
+In February 1997, he was tracked down by his former boss Martin O'Neill, who paid £850,000 to take him to Premier League club Leicester City for the first time.
+He was cup-tied for their victory in the 1997 League Cup final.
+He was the only Premier League player to play every minute of the 1998–99 season.
+Also, he completed the most crosses in the division.
 He gained League Cup honours with Leicester City in 2000, having also reached the final in the previous season.
+However, he was dropped by new manager Peter Taylor in the 2000–01 campaign.